mrjackyliang/transmission-vpn/README.md

 3. Fill out the VPN Settings/Optionals (below)

 ## Retrieve Variables
 These are the descriptions of the variables that may be changed depending on your configuration.
-Examples are located below and inside the script (`transmissionvpn.sh`). __If you need help, feel free to [open an issue](https://github.com/mrjackyliang/transmissionVPN/issues/new/choose) on GitHub!__
+Examples are located below and inside the script (`transmission-vpn.sh`). __If you need help, feel free to [open an issue](https://github.com/mrjackyliang/transmission-vpn/issues/new/choose) on GitHub!__

 ##### VPN Settings
 1. __VPN_CONFID__ - Synology Configuration ID (e.g. l1234567890, instructions below)